Manufacturing and supply chain use cases love Stardog’s Knowledge Graph platform. Let’s dive in!

 While the bulk of this blog post focuses particularly on supply chain management and logistics, Stardog manufacturing customers are building Enterprise Knowledge Graphs to solve other challenges, too, including product and engineering lifecycle management, health & safety, and predictive maintenance and quality assurance.
 Feel free to reach out to learn more.

-Let’s look closer at some specific challenges around supply chain management and how Stardog Enterprise Knowledge Graph can help.
+Let’s look closer at some specific challenges around supply chain management and how the Stardog Enterprise Knowledge Graph can help.

 Supply chain management generally, but especially in manufacturing, is vulnerable to a wide variety of internal and external risks.
-As we know, the only rational way to manage risk is to manage the enterprise’s information access to and about the sources of risk, ideally in real time.
+As we know, the only rational way to manage risk is to manage the enterprise’s information access to and about the sources of risk, ideally in real-time.
 And that means that risk management is dominated by information management; in the modern enterprise, that means coming to terms with distributed, heterogenous data silos.

 A variety of external (what economists call exogenous) risks threaten enterprises that rely on global supply chains including unexpected fluctuations in customer and market demand; financial risks, including bad loans, currency disruptions and uncertainties, and other speculative effects; and even environmental risk, which are anticipated to grow year over year for the forseeable future.